gitdsiuvn/ai_powerred_ecommerce_product_detail_generator/README.md

 AI-Powered E-Commerce Product Description Generator

-AI-Powered E-Commerce Product Description Generator

-This project automates the toughest part of listing products online—writing product content and pricing.
+This project automates the toughest part of listing products online — writing product content and pricing.
 Just drop in product images and the tool does the rest:

 🔍 Image understanding – analyzes product photos to identify key features, style, and category